sadkowsr/cinema/README.md

 #### http://localhost:8080/swagger-ui/index.html

 # Decision description for future developers
-1. The application was split into modules/packages using a hexagonal architecture.
+1. The application was split into modules using a hexagonal architecture.
 2. We decided to use Spring Boot for quick start and easy configuration.

 ## Domain